fbriere/mpv-scripts/doc/audio-file-keys.md

 the playing of video files, where those other keys may be used more frequently, making their remapping somewhat undesirable.

-Wouldn't it be nice to be able to swap those keys only when playing audio files?
-This is what this script makes possible.
+Wouldn't it be nice to be able to define a different set of key bindings for audio files?
+This is the purpose of this script.

 ## USAGE